pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

 Triggers can also be specified in the pipeline spec and automatically created when the pipeline is created.
-For example, this is the edges pipeline from our our OpenCV demo modified to only trigger when there is a MB of new images:
+For example, this is the edges pipeline from our our OpenCV demo modified to only trigger when there is a 1 Megabyte of new images:

 ```
 {